dougeby/IntuneDocs/intune/in-development.md

 ### Changes to Company Portal enrollment for iOS 12 device users <!--3448635 -->
 Company Portal for iOS will be updating the app enrollment screens and steps to align with the MDM enrollment changes released in Apple iOS 12.2.
 The updated workflow will now prompt users to:

-- Allow Safari to open the Company Portal website (via Safari) and download the management profile before returning to the Company Portal app. ​
+- Allow Safari to open the Company Portal website (via Safari) and download the management profile before returning to the Company Portal app.
-- Open the Settings app to install the management profile on their device.​
+- Open the Settings app to install the management profile on their device.
-- Return to the Company Portal app to complete enrollment.  ​
+- Return to the Company Portal app to complete enrollment.

-For more information on how you can prepare for these changes, see the [Microsoft Tech Community post](https://aka.ms/CP_changes_iOS12).
+For more information about how you can prepare for these changes, see the [Microsoft Tech Community post](https://aka.ms/CP_changes_iOS12).
 In the meantime, to support new iOS enrollments in Company Portal, we've updated the steps in [Enroll iOS device in Intune](https://docs.microsoft.com/en-us/intune/ios-enroll).
 These doc changes will be live after Apple releases iOS version 12.2.

 ### Support for additional connectors on the Tenant Status page <!-- 3617202     -->
 The Tenant Status page will display status information for additional connectors, including *Windows Defender Advanced Threat Protection* (ATP) and other Mobile Threat Defense connectors.